diegoiast/qutepart-cpp/README.md

 21. Current line in side panel is marked in bold.
 22. ... and if you have some selection - that selection will be wrapped with the corresponding bracket.
-23. Visibile whitepsace: whitespace is visible only at the end or beginning or a line, and in the middle - only if you have more than 2 spaces.
+23. Visible white-space: white-space is visible only at the end or beginning or a line, and in the middle - only if you have more than 2 spaces.
-24. Smart end/home: if you have spaces at the end of a line, you can navigate to the logical end (ignoring the whitepsace) or the last character of a line.
+24. Smart end/home: if you have spaces at the end of a line, you can navigate to the logical end (ignoring the white-space) or the last character of a line.
 25. Move line/selection up/down - without clipboard (alt+up, alt+down).
 26. Duplicate selection, or current line (alt+d).
 27. Can display margin (at line 80 by default).
+28. Soft word wrap can be enabled at the margin (when you type after that line - text continues on the next line.
-28. Shows indentation markers.
+29. Shows indentation markers.
-29. Markers for long lines.
+30. Markers for long lines.
-30. Bookmarks (you can bookmark lines, and then move to them).
+31. Bookmarks (you can bookmark lines, and then move to them).
-31. Join lines (control+j).
+32. Join lines (control+j).
-32. Change word/selection to UPPER CASE/lower case (or toggle).
+33. Change word/selection to UPPER CASE/lower case (or toggle).
-33. Toggle comment (for supported languages) (control+]).
+34. Toggle comment (for supported languages) (control+]).
-34. Text completion (from language keywords, and document).
+35. Text completion (from language keywords, and document).
-35. When saving, honors original line edningq (CR, CR/LN), but can be overritten.
+36. When saving, honors original line ending (CR, CR/LN), but can be overwritten.
-36. Zoom document (change font size on the fly).
+37. Zoom document (change font size on the fly).
-37. Change indentation of text (tab/shift+tab).
+38. Change indentation of text (tab/shift+tab).
-38. Preview side mini-map.
+39. Preview side mini-map.

-Planned fetatures
+Planned features

 1. Multiple cursors.
 2. Toggle folding sections of code/text.
-3. Markdown specific intentator.
+3. Markdown specific indentator.
 4. Spell check.

 To see the API in action, see [editor](editor.cpp).